 We have also aligned, as much as possible, the wording of KLOEs and prompts between the two assessment frameworks for healthcare services and adult social care services (referred to in this document as ASC).
-To help you update your own internal assessment and training materials, we have mapped the changes against the current frameworks and highlight them in the separate document.
+To help you update your own internal assessment and training materials, we have mapped the changes against the current frameworks and highlighted them.